nitishsinghal1/nitishsinghal1/README.md

 - 👋 Hi,
        I’m @nitishsinghal1 A Data Scienece Enthusiast from New Delhi  currently a 3rd year student of Computer Science from The Northcap University ,Gurugram .
        An avid Kaggler and a Machine Learning Engineer.
 Have started doing fun stuff like contributing to Open Source.

 - 👀 I’m currently working on Image Processing 📷 , NLP 🈷️ and Deep learning

-- 🌱 I’m currently learning  Flask , Kviy
+- 🌱 I’m currently learning  Flask , Kivy

 - 💞️ I’m looking to collaborate on DL and ML projects